The Source for All Your Flooring & Remodeling Needs!

 Granite slabs are typically either ¾ inch thick or 1 ¼ inches thick.
 The edges offer additional creative opportunity as they can be designed in a number of unique ways.
 You’ll have plenty of edge types to choose from…

 Straight Edge is your classic look.
-The countertop breaks into right angles at the edges to create a square edge.
+The countertops breaks into right angles at the edges to create a square edge.
 It sounds basic, but the look is strong and confident.
-Be careful if you have kiddos running around the house that happen to be the height of the countertop, as it will hurt if one of their heads hits the edge.
+Be careful if you have kiddos running around the house that happen to be the height of the countertops, as it will hurt if one of their heads hits the edge.

 Bullnose edge granite is a popular choice.
 It consists of a rounded edge.
 You can also select the half-bullnose edge, which is essentially a semi-circle met with a straight edge at the halfway point.
 Half-bullnose edge will be pointed at the bottom.
 Deciding between straight edge and bullnose edge granite is really a matter of preference.
 Neither look is meant to necessarily draw attention away from the slab itself.
 With that said, each certainly has the capability of gaining a visitor’s admiration.